RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 **Gold**, due to it's atomic properties is of extremely low abundance relative to other commodities.
 It's existence and supply is a product of the laws of physics and thus may only be acquired via exploration and extraction or by purchasing it off the market.
 This manifests as a natural constraint on inflation given the demands of production.

 As a result, global civilisations have converged on gold as the monetary base throughout history and industrial uses represent only a small fraction of global gold demand.
-It seems a reasonable conclusion that gold's scarcity and monetary premium underlies its demand for jewelry, rather than the other way around.
+It seems a reasonable conclusion that gold's scarcity and monetary premium underlies its demand for jewelry as a status symbol, rather than the other way around.

 Scarce digital assets like **Bitcoin** and **Decred** differ to gold in that they are man-made and thus have a discrete, designed genesis event.
 The incentive model to secure these protocols relies on demand for the scarce native units (BTC and DCR).
 Thus, the initial distribution mechanism must be carefully designed to incentivise security during early life whilst simultaneously achieving a market perception of scarcity and fairness.